DJ-Djinn/Capstone-1/README.md

 # What?
-Metagame is evolving!
+Your Metagame is Evolving!

 ![Pokemon logo](/img/pokemon_logo.jpg)